rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 by the compiler, and are therefore not safe to concurrently invoke in multiple threads.

-On the vast majority of targets supported by Rust, however, use of these methods will generate exactly the same code as using the `load()` and `store()` methods with `Relaxed` memory ordering, with the only difference being that data races are Undefined Behavior.
+On hardware with global cache coherence, a category which encompasses the vast majority of Rust's supported compilation targets, use of these methods will generate exactly the same code as using the `load()` and `store()` atomic access methods with `Relaxed` memory ordering, with the only difference being that data races are Undefined Behavior from the compiler's point of view.
 When that is the case, safer `Relaxed` atomic volatile operations should be preferred to their non-atomic equivalents.

-But unfortunately, Rust supports a couple of targets, including the `nvptx` assembly used by NVidia GPUs and abstract machines like WASM, where `Relaxed` atomic ordering is either unsupported or emulated via a stream of instructions that is more complex than plain loads and stores.
-Supporting not-atomic volatile loads and stores is necessary to get minimal `Volatile` support on those platforms.
+Unfortunately, however, not all of Rust's compilation targets exhibit global cache coherence.
+GPU hardware, such as the `nvptx` target, may only exhibit cache coherence among local "blocks" of threads, and abstract machines like WASM may not guarantee cache coherence at all without specific precautions.
+On those compilation targets, `Relaxed` loads and stores may either be unavailable, or lead to the generation of multiple machine instructions, which may not be wanted where maximal hardware control or performance is desired.

+It is only for the sake of providing an alternative to the current `ptr::[read|write]_volatile` mechanism on such platforms that the `[load|store]_not_atomic()` functions are being proposed, and they should not be used where better alternative exists.

 Finally, unlike with atomics, the compiler is not allowed to optimize the above function into the following...